Hibis5946/Image-forensics-and-similarity-analysis-of-the-haunted-places-dataset-using-NASA-JPL-ImageSpace/README.md

 ![image](https://github.com/user-attachments/assets/9a034f0f-2d85-4a5c-abf2-a7beb13d4548)

-If there are any errors or issues along the way, check the logs and address any dependencies or configurations that might be missing.

-✅This show you the images that are located in the IMAGE_DIR directory on your host machine:
+# This show the images that are located in the IMAGE_DIR directory on your host machine:
 <br>docker exec -it deploy-imagespace-imagecat-1 /bin/bash

 <br>Once inside the container, navigate to the /images directory and list the files: